cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > - Bring additional performance benefits
 >   - Hold locks for less time
 >   - Allow some single-range txns to use a streamlined 1-phase commit fast-path (specifically - UPSERTs, which only touch a single row and specify values for all columns.)

+> ✅ **Leverage application connection affinity**
+>
+> To the extent that connection pooling and load balancing architecture allows it, pinning database client sessions to the same gateway node can help reduce uncertainty restarts.
+This technique, however, may be prone to undesirable side effects.